Skinz3/League-of-Legends-Bot/Readme.md

   * Cast spells on champions and minions
   * Back and buy items when weak
   * End game, earn experience
-  * Loop
+  * Loop 👨‍🌾🐿️

-## Downloads
+## Download
-   * For non developpers, You can download LeagueBot updater [here](https://github.com/Skinz3/League-Of-Legends-BOT/raw/master/Updater.zip) to automatically get the binaries and automatically download updates !
+   * For non developpers, You can download LeagueBot updater [here](https://github.com/Skinz3/League-Of-Legends-BOT/raw/master/Updater.zip) to automatically get the binaries and automatically download updates ! 🤫
 ## Installation

    Requirements :